DridiAsma/invoice_system/README.md

 A management dashboard for a debt collection company for banks using [Laravel](https://laravel.com/) as a framework.

-The dashboard only supports the Arabic language, providing a set of features:
+The dashboard **only supports the Arabic language**, providing a set of features:

 - View statistics for total invoices.